 We rounded out our new Archons’ Academy with our January Archon Town Hall and “Advice from an Archon”.
 Roy Krishnan, Upsilon ’21 (Rochester), Drew Hill, Xi ’21 (Wesleyan), and Randall Kliman, Gamma Tau ’21 (Georgia Tech) each shared their own advice from being an Archon through the Fall semester.
 All attendees were then placed in breakout rooms where they could get to know each other, bounce ideas, and ask each other questions about how to be successful during their time as Chapter President.
 We ended the session with Randall, Drew, and Roy sharing the most important thing they have learned from being Archon, and how new Archons can be successful this Spring.

-We hope and plan that in 2022 our Archons’ Academy will be in person at the Psi Upsilon International Office and give our chapter presidents the ability to interact with one another more but cannot ignore what we learned from casting a wider net and meeting with so many more officers and will be leaning into virtual sessions to compliment any in person experience.
-We are also extremely proud and thankful to all our members for showing up, being ready to engage, and supporting each other to be better.
+We hope and plan that in 2022 our Archons’ Academy will be in person at the Psi Upsilon International Office and give our chapter presidents the ability to interact with one another but cannot ignore what we learned from casting a wider net and meeting with so many officers.
+E-learning is not a fad that will be going away, and we will be continuing to host virtual opportunities to compliment in person experiences going forward.
+We are also extremely proud and thankful to all our brothers who participated in the 27th Archons’ Academy – our undergraduate leaders were thoughtful, engaging, and sincere with their care for Psi U.